JanWen/gnar_score/README.md

 ## Predictive Model

-The folling indicators have been used to train the predictive model:
+The following indicators have been used to train the predictive model:
 - first_blood, tower_tower and first_inhibitor
 - total kills and deaths
 - level and minion score advantage in the early game